SKD Prosvjeta: Central Library of Serbs of Croatia

-Library history
+History

-Prosvjeta began its first library activities during World War II in Yugoslavia within Yugoslav Partisans.
-On January 4, 1948 Prosvjeta established its first central library in Zagreb as a capital of People's Republic of Croatia.
+SKD Prosvjeta began its first library activities during World War II in Yugoslavia within Yugoslav Partisans.
+On 4 January 1948, SKD Prosvjeta established its first central library in Zagreb.
 At that time the library possessed 40,000 books and publications.
-In 1953 a decision was made to close the library.
-Its stock was deposited in Museum of Serbs of Croatia, National and University Library in Zagreb and Yugoslav Academy of Sciences and Arts.
+In 1953, library was closef made and its stock was deposited in Museum of Serbs of Croatia, National and University Library in Zagreb, and Yugoslav Academy of Sciences and Arts.

-During the period of the Socialist Federal Republic of Yugoslavia until the beginning of the Breakup of Yugoslavia there were no initiatives for special libraries for Serbs of Croatia since general libraries had an adequate number of titles from Serbian literature.
-In the years before, during and after the Croatian War of Independence interethnic relations in Croatia were significantly disrupted.
-This, among other things, resulted in the mass removal and destruction of literature that conflicting sides considered inappropriate or subversive.
+During the period of the Socialist Federal Republic of Yugoslavia there were no initiatives for special libraries for Serbs of Croatia since general libraries had an adequate number of titles from Serbian literature.
+In the years before, during and after the Croatian War of Independence interethnic relations in Croatia were drastically disrupted which, among other things, resulted in the mass removal and destruction of literature that conflicting sides considered inappropriate or subversive.

-In 1995, Prosvjeta as its main annual priority declared the establishment of the library, which was opened the day before Saint Sava day, on 26.
-January 1996.
+In 1996, on the day before Saint Sava feast day, SKD Prosvjeta re-opened library.
 In its initial stock the library had 6,200 books, most of those from city libraries.
-The initial idea of the Government Office for Minorities was to place the central library for Serbs of Croatia in the village of Gomirje where Gomirje Monastery was placed but since Prosvjeta took the initiative the library was finally placed in Zagreb.
+The initial idea of the State Office for Ethnic Minorities was to establish the central library for Serbs of Croatia in the village of Gomirje where Gomirje Monastery was located but since SKD Prosvjeta took the initiative the library was finally established in Zagreb.
 In the following years the library took about 15,000 Serbian literature titles from city libraries in Zagreb and Zagreb County.
 In this way, titles from that area were protected from recycling.
-Some of the titles were also sent to local committees and institutions like Gymnasium Vukovar.
+Some of the titles were also sent to local subcommittees and high schools like Gymnasium Vukovar.